-All across social media channels, we have seen traffic from schools hosting their “revisit” days, “acceptance parties”, “Welcome nights” and more.
-It has come to the point where admission offices will do almost anything to get a heads-up on their yield.
-Which begs the question, “Why don’t you have a better idea throughout the process?”
+It is that yield time of year where across all media channels, schools will be promoting their “revisit” days, “acceptance parties”, “welcome nights”, etc. It has come to the point where admission offices will do almost anything to get a heads-up on their yield.
+Which begs the question, “why not have a better idea throughout the process?”

-Colleges have done the”early decision” tactic for years, saying “If you tell us that you REALLY want to come, and you’re accepted, you WILL enroll with a guaranteed place.”
-Smart.
-While this approach helps to get students processed who don’t need the extra attention, what is really accomplished here is a read on where the class stands much EARLIER.
+Colleges have done the”early decision” tactic for years, saying “If you tell us that you REALLY want to come, and you’re accepted, you WILL enroll with a guaranteed spot.”
+Smart, right?

-It’s probably untenable for independent schools to go to this model, and based on conversations with association directors, choice is still a very important component in many markets.
-So there probably won’t be a trickle down anytime soon.
-However, the need to have a good idea of yield going into spring break is vital for admission offices.
-It’s probably fair to say that in a majority of the schools in the US Market, there are plenty of nervous directors, business officers, and heads of school who are looking at the mail every day waiting for contracts and deposits to show up.
+It’s probably untenable for independent schools to go to this model, and based on conversations with association directors, a choice is still a very important component in many markets.
+So, this tactic will probably not trickle down anytime soon.
+However, the need to have a good idea of what your yield is going to be prior to spring break is vital.
+In a majority of the schools in the US Market, there are plenty of nervous directors, business officers, and heads of school who are looking through the mail and checking their inbox every day waiting for contracts and deposits to show up.

-Wouldn’t it be better to have a more predictive model for enrollment?
+How much better would it be to have a more predictive model for enrollment?
 What’s more valuable than knowing, in advance, what your classes will look like?
-Hiring and staffing needs are addressed earlier, waitpools are managed in a more efficient manner, and the budget is much more in focus for the summer months ahead.
+Hiring and staffing needs are addressed earlier, wait lists are managed in a more efficient manner, and the budget is much more in focus for the summer months ahead.

-While it may be too late to really dive in to make a difference for this enrollment class, there is always time to improve for next year.
-Here are three things you can do now to get yourself set up for next season:
+While it may be too late to dive in to make a difference for this enrollment class, there is always time to make a change before the next season.
+Here are three things you can do now to get yourself set up for a successful enrollment season:

-- Make a date.
 Look at all of your competing schools and the dates that they currently have events for accepted students.
 Are you missing an opportunity with students that cross applications?
-Find a sweet spot, and plan your events to put your school and message on the best possible terms.
+Find a sweet spot and plan your events to put your school and message on the best possible terms.
 Even better, get your applicants on campus sooner and more often – before decisions – to events geared toward their individual interests.

 We’d love to hear your stories of enrollment victories and losses.
 Is there one student in particular that you “saved” this year?
 Or did you lose one that you thought was a sure thing?
 Let’s start the conversation, so we can learn together and be better for next year’s cycle.